 The Department of Psychology will assess all theses, dissertations, and qualifying papers for potential plagiarism (see Plagiarism Definitions, p.
-36) using commercially available software, such as the "Safe Assignment" program provided by the Office of Instructional Advancement.
+36) using commercially available software, such as the "Safe Assign" program provided by the Office of Instructional Advancement.
 All students are required to submit an electronic version of their thesis, dissertation, and/or qualifying paper to Pat Perreira at least two weeks prior to submission of the document to the Graduate School for this purpose.
-Students are encouraged to run their documents through the "Safe Assignment" program before they submit the document to scan for potential problems.